How to make Moroccan Mint Tea: recipe, serving and culture

 Moroccan Mint Tea ingredients

 Moroccans know the quality, especially what comes to the ingredients.
-The mint tea is the most common drink in Moroccan everyday life alongside coffee.
-Tough mint tea is mundane, it is never bad or boring when served in Morocco.
+Mint tea is the most common drink in Moroccan everyday life alongside coffee.
+Though mint tea is mundane, it is never bad or boring when served in Morocco.

 Choosing well the ingredients